Goose Meadow Campground

 Dump station: No

-Attractions near Goose Meadow Campground: Find excellent fishing in the Truckee River.
+Attractions near Goose Meadow Campground: Find excellent fishing for trout in the Truckee River.
 Enjoy a nearby paved bike trail Visit Squaw Valley.
 Spend the day in Truckee.
 Head down to Lake Tahoe.

 General Camping Information